Olusola Saraki: Background

-Olusola Saraki was born on 17 May 1933 at Kwara State and died in Lagos 14 November 2012.
+Olusola Saraki was born on May 17, 1933 in Kwara State and died in Lagos November 14, 2012.

 His mother was from Iseyin in Oyo State and his father was from Mali, but studied Islamic Studies (Ile-Kewu) in Ilorin.
 His paternal ancestors were Fulanis who came from Mali about 150 to 200 years earlier.

 Olusola Saraki was educated at Eko Boys High School.
-He attended the University of London, and St George's Hospital Medical School, London.
+He attended the University of London and St George's Hospital Medical School, London.
 He worked as a medical officer at the General Hospital, Lagos and the Creek Hospital, Lagos.